jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 It is at this point that my reasoning leads to a perspective which will likely be surprising to most readers.
 My conclusions directly contradict the current consensus of the FATML community.
-But these claims follow from the same principles as I've outlined throughout this blog post:
+But these claims follow from the same principles as we've been using throughout this blog post:

 **Any chatbot which is never sexist requires a model with an understanding of sexism.**